rjframe/b2-client/README.md

 especially if you have production keys or buckets on your account.

-A few tests will need minor modifications or setup to run against the B2 API (e.g., deleting a bucket), and a few tests will not pass their pre-recorded sessions with the environment variables set.
+A few tests will need minor modifications or setup to run against the B2 API (e.g., deleting a bucket, changing the bucket ID), and a few tests will not pass their pre-recorded sessions if the environment variables are set.

 ### Known Issues